 This operational product is fully documented in the following documents:

-See also for algorithms, product content and analysis and for validation results.
 Users are encouraged to read references and linked to in the "References" list below that, respectively, provide a peer-reviewed description of the algorithm, product contents, performance evaluation/accuracy and demonstration of use of the FRPPIXEL product.
 It is requested that users cite these papers to describe the FRPPIXEL product if it is used within their studies.

 The use of LSA SAF products in publications is kindly requested to be duly acknowledged: